ATM

 High-Risk UX | Constraint-Driven Writing | Error Prevention

-I wrote almost all of Citi's ATM transactions, but this page highlights four key screens from the Check Deposit transaction flow.
-The complete flow (and one additional transaction) is available here.
+Here, I've highlighted four key screens from the Check Deposit transaction flow.
+The complete transaction and another are available here.

 INSERT YOUR CHECKS